-1 For purposes of this guideline- "Minor" means an individual who had not attained the age of 18 years.
-"Participant" has the meaning given that term in Application Note 1 of the Commentary to §3B1.1 (Aggravating Role).
-"Permanent or life-threatening bodily injury," "serious bodily injury," and "abducted" are defined in the Commentary to \$1B1.1 (Application Instructions).
-However, for purposes of this guideline, "serious bodily injury" means conduct other than criminal sexual abuse, which already is taken into account in the base offense level under subsection (a).
+'Abducted', 'permanent or life-threatening bodily injury', and 'serious bodily injury' have the meaning given those terms in Application Note 1 of the Commentary to §1B1.1 (Application Instructions).
+However, for purposes of this guideline, 'serious bodily injury' means conduct other than criminal sexual abuse, which already is taken into account in the base offense level under subsection (a).